Monday August 2, 2021

 While there are many ways to achieve this, we believe the best practice is to start with the company principles.
 These are the values that govern how everyone at the company should complete their tasks and make decisions on an individual, team, and organizational level – regardless of where they’re from and what they look like.

 “Hostinger principles are a constant metric to evaluate people and how they perform.
 Everyone has personal preferences, personality traits, and cultural aspects that shape who we are.
 Having the principles helps to unify our differences and align ourselves with Hostinger’s goals and vision,” says Laura Želvytė, our Content Production Team Lead.

 While each principle has its own role, Customer Obsession plays a major part in bridging gaps whenever there are differing perspectives and approaches.
 For Laura, it’s a goal that brings all of us together.

 “Customer Obsession is the understanding that we all work in order to help our customers and improve their online journeys.
 We apply who we are, how we think, what we do in order to produce the best possible output for our customers.
 All of the other principles tie in and further support Customer Obsession.”

 There are several ways we strengthen Hostinger values in our multicultural teams.
-One is by holding a team-level workshop every quarter and having an open discussion on what the principles mean to each person.
+One of them involves holding team-level workshops every quarter and having open discussions on what the principles mean to each person.
 “These workshops help us all be on the same page.
-Everyone is an individual with different life and work experience, so doing them helps us understand the why and how behind the principles,” says Laura.
+Everyone is an individual with different life and work experiences, so doing them helps us understand the why and how behind the principles,” says Laura.
 She also recommends incorporating the company principles into one-on-ones with direct reports and employee coaching programs.
 That way, they can focus on the areas they struggle with the most and find ways for improvement.